 We manufacture these products at our FDA-licensed, plasma fractionation and purification facility located in Boca Raton, Florida with a peak annual processing capability of up to 600,000 liters (the "Boca Facility").
 Based on current production yields, our ongoing supply chain enhancements and capacity expansion initiatives, we believe this facility has the potential to produce quantities of our immune globulin ("IG") products of more than \$250 million in annual revenue beginning in 2024 and potentially in excess of \$300 million of annual revenue thereafter, as well as achieving profitability during the first quarter of 2024, as we ramp-up production over the next three to five years.
+We anticipate exiting 2021 approaching an annualized revenue run rate of approximately \$100 million or more.

 Through our ADMA BioCenters subsidiary, we currently operate FDA-licensed source plasma collection facilities in the U.S. This business unit, which we refer to as our Plasma Collection Centers business segment, provides us with a portion of our blood plasma for the manufacture of our products and product candidates, and also allows us to sell certain quantities of source plasma to customers for further manufacturing.
-As a part of our planned supply chain robustness initiative, we have opened three new plasma collection centers during the last fifteen months, and we now have seven plasma collection centers in various stages of approval and development, including four that are fully operational and collecting plasma.
-With respect to our fully operational plasma collection centers, two centers currently hold FDA licenses, a third has a Biologics License Application ("BLA") pending an FDA decision expected in the fourth quarter of 2021, and we anticipate submitting a fourth BLA filing for our newest plasma collection center in the third quarter of 2021.
-In addition, one of our FDA-approved plasma collection centers also has approvals from the Korean Ministry of Food and Drug Safety ("MFDS"), as well as FDA approval to implement a Hepatitis B immunization program.
+As a part of our planned supply chain robustness initiative, we have opened four new plasma collection centers during the past 18 months, and we now have eight plasma collection centers in various stages of approval and development, including five that are fully operational and collecting plasma.
+With respect to our fully operational plasma collection centers, two plasma collection centers currently hold FDA licenses, while a third collection center has a Biologics License Application ("BLA") under review pending FDA approval.
+In addition, one of our FDA-approved plasma collection centers also has approvals from the Korean Ministry of Food and Drug Safety ("MFDS"), as well as FDA approval to operate a Hepatitis B immunization program.
 After giving effect to the progress we made in 2020 and thus far in 2021 with our plasma collection network expansion, we believe we remain on track to achieve our goal of having 10 or more plasma collection centers operating in the U.S. by 2024.
-A typical plasma collection centers is collectine to the open sale.
-Plasma collected from ADMA BioCenters' facilities that is not used to manufacture our products or product sor product sor product candidates is sold to third-party customers in the U.S. and in other locations outside the U.S. where we are approved under supply agreements or in the open "spot" market.
+A typical plasma collection center, such as those operated by ADMA BioCenters, can collect approximately 30,000 to 50,000 liters of source plasma annually, which may be sold for different prices depending upon the type of plasma, quantity of purchase and market conditions at the time of sale.
+Plasma collected from ADMA BioCenters' facilities that is not used to manufacture our products or product candidates is sold to third-party customers in the U.S. and in other locations outside the U.S. where we are approved under supply agreements or in the open "spot" market.